The Best Chef Two Knives 2025: All 206 Restaurants

 Hangzhou, China

-Jin Sha at Four Seasons Hangzhou at West Lake holds a Michelin star, a Black Pearl 3 Diamond rating, and a La Liste score of 92 points in 2026, placing it among the most decorated Zhejiang-cuisine tables in mainland China.
-Chef Wang Yong's kitchen spans Hangzhounese, Shanghainese, and Cantonese registers, anchored by seasonal seafood and regional classics treated with measured contemporary refinement.
+Jin Sha at Four Seasons Hangzhou at West Lake holds a Michelin star, a Black Pearl 3 Diamond rating, a La Liste score of 92 points in 2026, placing it among the most decorated Zhejiang-cuisine tables in mainland China.
+Chef Wang Yong's kitchen spans Hangzhounese, Shanghainese, Cantonese registers, anchored by seasonal seafood and regional classics treated with measured contemporary refinement.
 The 34-seat garden terrace, shaded by oaks and willows, is among the most considered dining settings in the city.

 Kyoto, Japan

 Founded in the first year of the Taisho era, Kikunoi Honten sits at the formal centre of Kyoto's kaiseki tradition, holding three Michelin stars and consistent Tabelog Bronze recognition since 2018.
-Under chef Yoshihiro Murata, the Higashiyama ryotei operates across 120 seats and ten tatami rooms, with dinner averaging JPY 30,000–39,999.
+Under chef Yoshihiro Murata, the Higashiyama ryotei operates across 120 seats and ten tatami rooms, with dinner averaging JPY 30,000 to 39,999.
 La Liste placed it at 95 points in 2026, positioning it among Japan's most documented kaiseki addresses.

 London, United Kingdom

 A two-Michelin-starred Modern French table inside the grand Hotel Café Royal on Regent Street, Alex Dilling operates in London's upper bracket of formal French dining.
-Provenance-led sourcing — Cornish sardines, Scottish girolles, Kaluga caviar — anchors a kitchen that ranked 80th on La Liste's global list in 2026.
+Provenance-led sourcing, Cornish sardines, Scottish girolles, Kaluga caviar, anchors a kitchen that ranked 80th on La Liste's global list in 2026.
 Dinner service runs Tuesday through Saturday, with Saturday lunch the only midday option.

 London, United Kingdom